bsuwal/bsuwal.github.io/_pages/about.md

 Any comments or remarks should be sent to bhushan_suwal@live.com.
 I am also currently looking for a job in data science and/or software development.

 Asan Chowk is a square in Kathmandu that is at the intersection of two ancient trade routes between Tibet and India.
 This resulted in the square becoming a busy marketplace where one could (and still can) find all kinds of wares.
 I chose this as the name for my blog as a place to put my own various wares (thoughts).

+(I have been notified that this site does not render well on mobile.
+While I would love to, I do not currently have plans to remedy this in the near future, sorry for the experience if you are on mobile!!)

 <b>Blogroll/Useful links:</b>
 <ul>